loretito/loretito/README.md

 Student of Computer Science and Telecommunications Engineering.
 I'm working on various projects with an aspiration to become a full-stack developer.
 Apart from programming, I have a great passion for videogames.

-- 💻 Currently working at [Dyatec](http://dyatec.cl/) as a Web Developer
 - 👀 I'm interested in developing new programming skills
 - 💬 Brainstorm with me about tech, algorithms and videogames
 - 🌱 Currently learning TypeScript and Next.js